angrybacon/doomsday-wiki/markdown/chapters/01-meandeck/08-practice.md

 For the second pile this gives more options to us.
 You draw and play the Strand for your next turn and, if they didn't remove the Sea, you can cast the Duress against them, maybe taking a Bolt or other threatening spell.
-Passing again will get you the Edge which you could use to cycle into the Oracle (sacrificing the Sea and floating {U} to then be able to fetch for the Island and cast Oracle with 2 cards left in deck and Force of Will backup.
+Passing again will get you the Edge which you could use to cycle into the oracle (sacrificing the Sea and floating {U} to then be able to fetch for the Island and cast Oracle with 2 cards left in deck and Force of Will backup.
 If you are able to wait the full three turns though it will be able to beat any amount of countermagic for